5 Ways to Use Lemon Oil for Cleaning

 In addition to its crisp, fragrant scent, lemon oil has several other benefits, as well.
 Maybe you’re already using lemon oil in your diffuser for its sunny scent or invigorating feeling.
 You may have even heard about lemon and other essential oils being diffused to help lower systolic blood pressure.

-Did you know that lemon oil can also be used as an effective household cleaner?
+Did you know that lemon essential oil can also be used as an effective household cleaner?
 This versatile oil is a fantastic natural alternative to traditional degreasers and residue removers.
 If you’re looking for an all-purpose cleaner that’s better for you and the environment, it’s time to give lemon oil a try.

 To help you get started with exploring the idea of using safer, less toxic household cleaners, we’ve included a couple easy-to-follow DIY recipes for you to try.